zillow/redux-inputs/README.md

 #### Arguments
 - `inputConfig` *(Object)*
 - `inputKeys` *(Array)* [optional] Array of input keys found in inputConfig.
 If no inputKeys are given, validates all inputs found in inputConfig.
+- `meta` *(Object)* [optional] extra meta information to add to the action object(s)

-### `resetInputs(inputConfig)`
+### `resetInputs(inputConfig, meta)`

 Returns an action that when dispatched will reset the form values associated with the given inputConfig to their default values.

+Note on `meta` parameter: adding `suppressChange` to the meta object for any action creator will skip any `onChange` callbacks in the inputConfig.

 ## Contributing